ssteiger/remote-raspberry-pi-web-control-center/README.md

 # remote-raspberry-pi-web-control-center

 A react based web-app to remotely manage your local raspberry pi.
-Temotely upload files and execute commands through the browser.
+Remotely upload files and execute commands through the browser.

 ## Local development